 I distributed a survey to understand the varying levels of acceptance of both whole-body and hidden-body insect products.
 Within family form types, married households without children or dependents yielded the most positive data in favor of entomophagy.
 In all tests, they ranked the most likely to incorporate entomophagy into their household.
 The second variable, medical practices, was far more ambiguous in its data results.
 The only solid evidence it provided was that when paired with married, no children/dependents, the group with fewer doctor visits resulted in slightly higher willingness in all categories.
 While there were certainly aspects of the survey that could be changed to yield a more accurate result, the overall conclusion of the data points to the “model” household including married individuals with no children or dependents, and few doctor’s visits per year.
 Combining this information with future census data will yield cities or regions within the United States where insect-based product producers can target consumers with a higher level of potential success.

 Conlon, Mackenzie, "The Effects That Family Form and Medical Practices Have on the Willingness of Consumers to Adopt Entomophagous Practices" (2020).
-Honors Thesis Projects.
+Undergraduate Honors Thesis Projects.
 111.